hpssjellis/maker100-xiaoML-kit/2026-README.md

 # Assignments done in order of our class in 2026, not the curriculum order.

-Note: Checked Hand drawn diagrams expected before any wiring is started, Then checked again before power connected.
+Note: Checked hand drawn diagrams expected before any wiring is started.
+Then checked again before power connected. <br>
+Also very short video proof for every assignment.
+Which shows names or student symbol on a sheet of paper, circuit diagram, breadboard, serial monitor.
+Very short very clear.

 -------------------------------------------------------------------------------------------------------------